grant-king/python-cellular-automata/README.md

 --> NumPy

+--> Numba

 Clone this repository with git and use the command prompt to navigate to the folder containing hello_ca.py

 Run hello_ca.py with python: `..\python-cellular-automata\pythoncellularautomata> python hello_ca.py`

 ## Basic Usage
-Open hello_ca.py or example1.py in your text editor to explore the example configuration templates.
+Open hello_ca.py or any of the example files in your text editor to explore the example configuration templates.

+Each new automaton needs